 Students who have successfully completed their first year of study at PCOM may enter a special joint degree program in affiliation with Temple University, leading to a master of public health degree.
 Like the DO/MBA and DO/MA programs, the master of public health track is a five-year program.
 The DO/MPH program specializes in community health education and prepares physicians to serve as public health officials and to fill positions in community, government and health care agencies.
 The master of public health degree also prepares students for eventual specialty training and certification in occupational or environmental medicine.
 The Temple MPH program is accredited by the Council for Education in Public Health (CEPH).

-Students may also choose to enroll in a DO/MPH program in affiliation with Jefferson School of Population Health, which provides a 36-credit program that includes core public health disciplines in behavioral and social sciences, biostatistics, epidemiology, environmental health services and health policy.
+Students may also choose to enroll in a DO/MPH program that includes core public health disciplines in behavioral and social sciences, biostatistics, epidemiology, environmental health services and health policy.
 The Jefferson DO/MPH program is completed during a one-year leave from medical study, following the third medical year.

 Upon return to the clinical clerkships (fourth year medical curriculum) DO/MPH students combine senior clinical training with the completion of the MPH program through an elective public health clerkship in a PCOM clinical service, followed by completion of the Jefferson MPH capstone project.